Carath/NeuralLib/README.md

 sh compress.sh
 ```

-Note that either way may result in an error message in case object files
+Note that either way may result in an error message in case object files are missing.
-are missing.
 This is totally benign.
-It may also be useful to emphasize here
-that doing a 'make clean' call can be necessary (before the 'make' one) in case
-only a header file has been modified, in a given project.
+It may also be useful to emphasize here that doing a 'make clean' call can be necessary (before the 'make' one) in case only a header file has been modified, in a given project.

-## Runtime:
+## Runtime

 Go in the desired project directory, find the executable name, and type
 (by replacing 'executable_name' by the correct one):